Horatio Ross

-Horatio Ross (5 September 1801 – 6 December 1886) was a celebrated sportsman and a pioneer amateur photographer.
+Horatio Ross (5 September 1801 – 6 December 1886) was a sportsman and a pioneer amateur photographer.

 Background and early life

 Ross was born at Rossie Castle, near Montrose, Angus on 5 September 1801, the son of Hercules Ross, a rich landowner, and his wife, Henrietta Parrish.
 His father had acquired a substantial fortune in St Andrew's parish in Jamaica.
 Horatio was named after his godfather, Horatio Nelson, his father's intimate friend.

 In 1817, following his father's death, he inherited the large Rossie Castle estate.

 As a young man, he embarked on a brief military career, with a commission in the 14th Light Dragoons, and an equally brief political career as MP (first for Aberdeen Burghs and then for Montrose Burghs) between 1831 and 1835.
 However, he was reluctant to engage too deeply in any activity that might distract him from his primary and abiding passion for field sports.